MIT-LCP/COVID-19/README.md

 In order to facilitate shared analysis, we have defined a common set of views/tables.

-**The table structure is a work in process.**
+**The table structure is a work in progress.**

 Table | Content | Schema
 ----- | ----- | -----
-pivoted_bg | Blood gas measurements | TBD.
-pivoted_bg_art | Arterial blood gas measurements | TBD.
+bg | Blood gas measurements | TBD. bg_art | Arterial blood gas measurements | TBD.
-pivoted_lab | Laboratory measurements | TBD.
+lab | Laboratory measurements | TBD.
-pivoted_o2_delivery | Information regarding supplemental oxygen delivery | TBD.
+o2_delivery | Information regarding supplemental oxygen delivery | TBD.
-pivoted_ventilator_setting | Measurements and settings associated with non-invasive and invasive mechanical ventilation | TBD. pivoted_vital | Nurse validated vital sign measurements | TBD. vasopressor | Administration and dose of intravenous vasopressors | TBD. vasopressor_duration | Duration of time for which a patient received vasopressors | TBD. encounter | Defines a patient stay and provides demographic information | TBD.
+ventilator_setting | Measurements and settings associated with non-invasive and invasive mechanical ventilation | TBD. vitalsign | Nurse validated vital sign measurements | TBD. vasopressor | Administration and dose of intravenous vasopressors | TBD. vasopressor_duration | Duration of time for which a patient received vasopressors | TBD. encounter | Defines a patient stay and provides demographic information | TBD.